 ARE YOU ON TELEGRAM?
 Why Not Subscribe To My Telegram "Jamb Doctor Channel" For Frequent Updates by clicking the "SUBSCRIBE NOW" button below.

-Looking at emphatic stress etymologically, you will observe that term is gotten from two independent words which are Emphatic and Stress, let us look at these two words shortly…
+Looking at emphatic stress etymologically, you will observe that the term is gotten from two independent words; EMPHATIC and STRESS, let us look at these two words shortly…

 Hence, you can evidently say, an emphatic expression is one that is said with emphasis and stress to indicate importance.